 Notes receivable from Participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
-Delinquent Participant notes are reclassified as distributions based upon the terms of the Plan.
+Delinquent notes receivable are reclassified as distributions based upon the terms of the Plan.
 Interest income on notes receivable from Participants is recorded when it is earned.
 A reserve for credit losses is recorded when collection is no longer deemed probable.
-There was no reserve for credit losses as of December 31, 2022 and 2021.
+There was no reserve for credit losses as of December 31, 2023 and 2022.